cjsatuforc/fitcrack/README.md

 ```
 mysql -u root -p
 mysql> create database fitcrack;
-mysql> GRANT ALL PRIVILES ON fitcrack.* TO 'fitcrack'@'localhost' IDENTIFIED BY 'mypassword';
+mysql> GRANT ALL PRIVILEGES ON fitcrack.* TO 'fitcrack'@'localhost' IDENTIFIED BY 'mypassword';
 ```
 As root, use Fitcrack installer:
 ```